Introduction to MySQL Server

 2. MySQL Clients

-The MySQL clients are basically the utilities used for communicating with the MySQL server.
-In other words, these are the programs that communicate with the MySQL server.
-Examples of MySQL clients are any programs like Perl, PHP, Java, MySQL, mysqladmin and tools such as MySQL dump, mysqlcheck, myisamchk.
+The MySQL clients use utilities for communicating with the MySQL server.
+In other words, these programs communicate with the MySQL server.
+MySQL clients include programs like Perl, PHP, Java, MySQL, mysqladmin, and tools such as MySQL dump, mysqlcheck, and myisamchk.

 Important programs under MySQL clients are:

 - MySQL is an SQL shell where one can write and execute SQL statements.
 It can be interactive or non-interactive.
-When used interactively, results are returned in a tabular format, while non-interactive usage returns the result in a tab-separated format.
+When you use it interactively, it returns results in a tabular format, while non-interactive usage returns the result in a tab-separated form.

 - mysqladmin is a client for administrating MySQL servers.
-It can be used to check configuration files, update them, check for the current status of the server, create and drop the databases, etc.
+You can use it to check configuration files, update the server’s current status, create and drop databases, etc.

 - mysqldump is a client utility and a database backup program that performs logical backups.

-- mysqlcheck and myisamchk are clients that are used to perform maintenance on Database tables like repairing, optimizing, and analyzing of the tables.
+- mysqlcheck and myisamchk are clients that perform maintenance on Database tables, like repairing, optimizing, and analyzing the tables.

 3. Data Directory

-The Data Directory contains the actual data that is being stored as a result of ongoing operations over any applications/software or servers.
+The Data Directory contains stored data due to ongoing operations over applications/software or servers.
 It includes Databases, tables, log files, stored procedures, etc.

 - The default location for datadir in Linux is: /var/lib/mysql.